gegnew/vectorserver/README.md

 ### Extra Points:

 1. 🔴 Metadata filtering
-2. 🟡 Persistence to Disk (indexes are currently not persisted to disk)
+2. 🟡 Persistence to Disk (indexes are currently not persisted to disk, must be rebuilt on each app start)
 3. 🔴 Leader-Follower Architecture
-4. 🔴Python SDK Client
+4. 🔴 Python SDK Client

 ## Architecture